Battling Foot Drop With Functional Electrical Stimulation

 Ann: I do, for very specific people, like most with this disease, it’s highly individual.

 A huge thanks to my friend Ann for answering my questions; this is one of those things I’ve heard about and understand, but have never gotten to experience firsthand.
 It sounds like the device has been incredibly helpful for her (which is what really made me want to write this).
 Unfortunately, it sounds like it can be a bit expensive and a bit of a hassle, particularly if you are dealing with the healthcare landscape in the United States.
-There are still other ways to battle foot drop though, like braces, physical therapy, and even surgery.
-For some though, those methods won’t work, and an FES device will be the best option.
+There are still other ways to battle foot drop though, like braces and physical therapy.1 For some though, those methods won’t work, and an FES device will be the best option.

 There are different options to combat foot drop